The great thing about the concept behind the Arduinos is that in many cases you can benefit from the work of others.

 Requirements

-How to do that I described in the following article:
+How this works is described in the following article:

-Downloads / Uploads – How the data comes from the internet and disappears again
+Downloads/Uploads – How data comes from the Internet and disappears again

 Install programs - an example